Divyanshi0d/task-manager-app/README.md

 ---

-## Tech Stack
-- Backend: Python (Flask)
-- Frontend: React
-- Database: SQLite

----

-## Features
-- Add new task
-- Mark task as done
-- Delete task

----

 ## Architecture
 The application follows a client-server architecture:
 - React frontend sends HTTP requests to Flask APIs
-- Flask processes requests and interacts with the SQLite database
+- Flask backend processes requests and interacts with the database
-- Data is returned as JSON and rendered in the UI
+- SQLite database stores task data

 ---

 ## Project Structure
-- backend: Contains Flask API and database logic
+- backend: Flask API and database logic
-- frontend: Contains React UI components
+- frontend: React UI components

 ---

 ## Technical Decisions
-- Flask was chosen for its simplicity and lightweight API development
+- Flask was chosen for its simplicity and ease of building REST APIs
-- React was used for building a dynamic and responsive UI
+- React was used for creating a dynamic and interactive user interface
+- SQLite was selected as a lightweight database for quick setup
-- SQLite was used for easy setup and local storage
+- Axios was used for API communication between frontend and backend

 ---

 ## Validation & Correctness
-- Input validation ensures empty tasks cannot be added
+- Input validation ensures that empty tasks cannot be added
-- API routes handle errors such as missing or invalid data
+- Backend handles invalid requests with proper error responses

 ---